Building a Transport Package: The Right Way

 file for examples of what it *will* handle).

-The build script will also create or update any minimized JS file in your project if you have that option set in the project config file, so you can count on them always being up to date in the package.
+The build script will also create or update any minimized JS file in your project if you have that option set in the project config file, so you can count on them always being up-to-date in the package.
 As of MyComponent 3.1.0, you have the option of using either JsMin or JsMinPlus to minimize your files.
-JsMinPlus uses a source-level JS parser so it is a little slower, but more reliable.
-You can also choose to create a js-min-all file which will combine all the JS files in your project into a single minimized JS file.
+JsMinPlus uses a source-level JS parser, so it is a little slower, but more reliable.
+You can also choose to create a js-min-all file that will combine all the JS files in your project into a single minimized JS file.

 CreatePropertiesTable, CreateSettingsTable